-1. Remove the pulled pork from the freezer bag and cover the pan with foil and place it directly into a 325 degree oven.
+- Remove the brisket from the freezer bag and cover the pan with foil and place it directly into a 325 degree oven.
 It can take up to an hour to get warm enough for serving this way.

-3. Pour in just enough beef broth to cover the bottom of the dish and then tightly wrap the dish in aluminium foil.
+- Pour in just enough beef broth to cover the bottom of the dish and then tightly wrap the dish in aluminum foil.
 We’re not only going to reheat this bad boy, but we’re also going to steam the moisture right back into it.

 How to Reheat Pulled Pork

-3. Set the temperature to 250 °F. When it is heated, cover your meat with foil and put it into oven
+- Set the temperature to 250 °F. When it is heated, cover your meat with foil and put it into oven.

-1. Ensure you retain the juices from original smoking or cooking of your pulled pork.
+- Ensure you retain the juices from the original smoking or cooking of your pulled pork.

-2. After you take the meat out of refrigerator the next day for reheating, you can add your original juice, BBQ sauce or apple juice or BBQ Sauce, I
+- After you take the meat out of refrigerator the next day for reheating, you can add your original juice, BBQ sauce or apple juice or BBQ Sauce.

 How to Reheat Pork Chops